-Chapter three concerned to the basic fundementals of the client/server computing, Chapter provides the internet and the world wide web components and show how they tie with each other.
+Chapter three concerned to the basic fundamentals of the client/server computing.
+Chapter provides the internet and the world wide web components and show how they tie with each other.

-Chapters four, five and six are devoted to talk about the components of the client/server computing and its applications that are the client, server and connectivity respectively.
+Chapters four, and five are devoted to the components of the client/server computing and its applications that are the client, server and connectivity respectively.
 Each chapter studies different component of the client/server computing and provides its services, applications, rules, implementation, and the way of connecting with the other components in order to achive the maximum benefits.